camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 ---
 id: eks-eksctl
-title: "Deploy an AWS Kubernetes Cluster (EKS) with eksctl"
+title: "Deploy an Amazon Kubernetes Cluster (EKS) with eksctl"
-description: "Deploy Camunda 8 Self-Managed on AWS EKS with eksctl."
+description: "Deploy Camunda 8 Self-Managed on Amazon EKS with eksctl."
 ---

 This guide explores the streamlined process of deploying Camunda 8 Self-Managed on Amazon Elastic Kubernetes Service (EKS) using the `eksctl` command-line tool.

-[Eksctl](https://eksctl.io/) is a common CLI tool for quickly creating and managing your AWS EKS clusters and is [officially endorsed](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) by Amazon.
+[Eksctl](https://eksctl.io/) is a common CLI tool for quickly creating and managing your Amazon EKS clusters and is [officially endorsed](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) by Amazon.

-This guide provides a user-friendly approach for setting up and managing AWS EKS clusters.
-It covers everything from the prerequisites, such as AWS IAM role configuration, to creating a fully functional AWS EKS cluster and a managed Aurora PostgreSQL instance.
+This guide provides a user-friendly approach for setting up and managing Amazon EKS clusters.
+It covers everything from the prerequisites, such as AWS IAM role configuration, to creating a fully functional Amazon EKS cluster and a managed Aurora PostgreSQL instance.
 Ideal for those seeking a practical and efficient method to deploy Camunda 8 on AWS, this guide provides detailed instructions for setting up the necessary environment and AWS IAM configurations.

 ## Prerequisites

 - An [AWS account](https://docs.aws.amazon.com/accounts/latest/reference/accounts-welcome.html) is required to create resources within AWS.
 - [AWS CLI (2.11+)](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), a CLI tool for creating AWS resources.
-- [eksctl (0.163+)](https://eksctl.io/installation/), a CLI tool for creating and managing AWS EKS clusters.
+- [eksctl (0.163+)](https://eksctl.io/installation/), a CLI tool for creating and managing Amazon EKS clusters.
 - [kubectl (1.28+)](https://kubernetes.io/docs/tasks/tools/#kubectl), a CLI tool to interact with the cluster.

 ## Considerations

 This is a basic setup to get started with Camunda 8 but does not reflect a high performance setup.
 For a better starting point towards production, we recommend utilizing [Infrastructure as Code tooling](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code) and following our [Terraform guide](./terraform-setup.md).

-To try out Camunda 8 or develop against it, consider signing up for our [SaaS offering](https://camunda.com/platform/) or if you already have an AWS EKS cluster, consider skipping to the [Helm guide](./eks-helm.md).
+To try out Camunda 8 or develop against it, consider signing up for our [SaaS offering](https://camunda.com/platform/), or if you already have an Amazon EKS cluster, consider skipping to the [Helm guide](./eks-helm.md).

 While the guide is primarily tailored for UNIX systems, it can also be run under Windows by utilizing the [Windows Subsystem for Linux](https://learn.microsoft.com/windows/wsl/about).